Model

 The number of users currently in this session.

 All users in a session share the same Model (meaning all model objects) but each user has a different View (meaning all the non-model state).
 This is the number of views currently sharing this model.
-It increases by 1 for every "view-join" and decreases by 1 for every "view-exit" event.
+It is increased by 1 before every "view-join" event and decreased by 1 before every "view-exit" event handler is executed.

 Type: